 - Increased item security:Tagging items allows them to be tracked inside a confined facility or space.

 - Asset Tracking: Asset tracking is one of the most common uses of RFID.
-Companies can put RFID tags on assets that are lost or stolen often, that are underutilized or that are just hard to locate at the time they are needed.
+With our RFID printer, you can put RFID labels on assets that are lost or stolen often, that are underutilized or that are just hard to locate at the time they are needed.
 Just about every type of RFID system is used for asset management.
 Air Canada is saving millions of dollars each year by tracking food carts used at airports around the world.
 It chose to place active transponders under the carts and readers on the entrance and exits of catering facilities around the world.
 It not only loses fewer carts and spends less time and money taking inventory, it also is able to better manage the movement of carts so there are always carts at the airport catering stations that need them.

 - Supply & Chain Management: Wal-Mart uses RFID for supply chain applications which has greatly improved product visibility, because now item-level tagging is possible.
-Item-level tagging provides increased visibility into the whereabouts of goods, whether they are in a case, pallet, truck, or container.
+Item-level tagging with our RFID printer provides increased visibility into the whereabouts of goods, whether they are in a case, pallet, truck, or container.
 Increased visibility supports reduced shrinkage and greater control of the supply chain process, particularly in the area of multimodal transport.
 In the warehousing, shipping and receiving of RFID item-level-tagged goods, RFID readers installed at entrance and exit portals, and mounted on vehicles, have helped automate many business processes.
 The technology has also helped users improve inventory management and product track and trace.

 - Automation: RFID can automate manufacturing processes and boost efficiency.
 Storing data related to manufacturing processes directly into RFID chips allows users to integrate the technology into manufacturing steps, supporting more flexible and decentralized production.